Tutorial

 )

-tinyplot adds supports for interval plots via the "pointrange", "errorbar", "ribbon" type arguments.
-An obvious use-case is for regression analysis and prediction.
+For example, tinyplot support interval plots via the "pointrange", "errorbar", "ribbon" type arguments.
+A canonical use-case is coefficient plots:

 mod = lm(Temp ~ 0 + Month / Day, data = aq)